Canon T6 vs Olympus E-P5

 |Notes: *) Information refers to the mechanical shutter, unless the camera only has an electronic one.|

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The E-P5 has a touchscreen, while the T6 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

 The Olympus E-P5 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the T6 and the E-P5 write their files to SDXC cards.
 The E-P5 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the T6 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T6 and Olympus PEN E-P5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the T6 and the E-P5 have been discontinued, but can regularly be found used on eBay.
-The T6 was replaced by the Canon T7, while the E-P5 does not have a direct successor.
+The E-P5 was replaced by the Olympus E-P7, while the T6 was followed by the Canon T7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.